 TIP #2: Stick around at the end of the parade to watch the Lion Dancing.

 TIP #3: If you don’t like crowds, don’t go to the parade!
 And if you’re already there and want to escape, but not go too far, head to the International Village Mall or Dr. Sun Yat-Sen Garden.
 They are both really busy after the parade, but quieter while the parade is still going on compared to later in the afternoon.
-New for 2024, there is also lots to see and do at the Chinese Canadian Museum.
+There is also lots to see and do at the Chinese Canadian Museum.

 TIP #4: If you ever want to really learn about local Chinese-Canadian culture, Chinatown and its history, consider going on a tour with Historical Chinatown Tours.
 They take place throughout the year.
 You can join one during the Lunar New Year season or later in the year.